 Hot star, cool star, red star, blue star

 Wait, sorry, that should be the other way around.
-Hot stars are blue, cool stars are red.
-To put it in human terms, a campfire (~1000°C) glows red/orange while a welding torch (~3500°) glows blue.
+Hot stars are blue and cool stars are red.
+A campfire (~1000°C) glows red/orange, while a welding torch (~3500°) glows blue.
 Heat tends to melt complex things into simple things; like a smelter melting complex ore down into smooth iron.
 The same things happen in stars; cooler things (like planets, brown dwarfs, and cool stars) have lots of complex chemicals in their atmospheres, while hot things have relatively simple compounds and usually simple atoms.
 Complex chemicals means more and more varied absorption lines in a star’s spectrum.

 Taking another look at Plate 13, what can we say?
-If we rank the 4 stars based on complexity, we’d end up with a list something like: Sirius, Sol, Aldebaran, Betelgeuse.
+If we rank the 4 stars based on the complexity of their spectra, we’d end up with a list something like: Sirius, Sol, Aldebaran, Betelgeuse.
 We can then say that Sirius is the hottest star, followed by our Sun, and so on (we’d be right).
 Sirius’ surface temperature is 9,940K, and it glows blue, while Betelgeuse glows a ruddy orange at 3590K.

 Taking spectra of stars has evolved a long way since 1886, but it remains an essential tool for astronomers to further understanding the numerous and wonderful objects that inhabit the universe.
 They look may look beautiful, but the real beauty is hidden in each line, each color, telling its own story.